Jennifer Brunner: 2010 U.S. Senate campaign and international work

+Ohio appellate court and supreme court (2015–present)

 Brunner was certified as the sole Democratic candidate running for the Ohio Tenth District Court of Appeals seat occupied by incumbent judge Amy O'Grady, who was appointed to the seat by Governor John Kasich in 2013.
 The 2014 judicial elections were notable for the number of judges on the ballot, with The Columbus Dispatch stating that it was the first time 12 contested judicial seats would appear on the ballot in Franklin County, Ohio.
 She was the only Democratic nominee for the appellate seat.
 Brunner defeated O'Grady and was elected to a two-year term as Franklin County appeals judge unexpired term in the General Election.